open-telemetry/opentelemetry-cpp/docs/cpp-sdk-factory-design.md

 # SDK Factory Design

-The use cases for applications calling the opentelemetry SDK can be classified into the following two broad categories:

-- SDK users, the application needs to assemble a trace provider / metrics provider / log provider by assembling available SDK elements,
-- SDK implementors, the application needs to extend the opentelemetry SDK by implementing new features.
+When an application owner needs to configure the opentelemetry SDK, this can be done in different ways:

+- by assembly of available SDK elements already provided,
+- by extension of the SDK to support more functionality.

+The sections below investigate each use case, and the consequences when using shared libraries.

+Last, a section discuss the impact of C++ conditional parameters on the SDK interface, and how this affects shared libraries.

-## SDK users
+## SDK assembly

-Assume an application needs to build a trace provider, using the gRPC trace exporter.
+Assume the application owner needs to build a trace provider, using the gRPC trace exporter.

 ### Case study, direct call to the SDK implementation classes